adjl/mastermind/README.md

 # Mastermind

 ## About
-Python implementation of the classic board game 'Mastermind'.
+Python implementation of the classic board game 'Mastermind'

 ## Features
 The game has three gameplay modes: